brenoroosevelt/flex-fqcn-finder/README.md

 * `and(FqcnSpecification $specification, FqcnSpecification ...$specifications)`
 * `or(FqcnSpecification $specification, FqcnSpecification ...$specifications)`

-The filters can be used with `FlexFqcnFinder\Finder\Decorator\FilteringFqcnFinder` decorator:
+Any filter can be used with `FlexFqcnFinder\Finder\Decorator\FilteringFqcnFinder` decorator:

 ```php
 <?php